-- With two seriously good Double Plus (A++) sides, this was one of the better copies we played – reasonably quiet vinyl too
+- With two outstanding sides earning solid Double Plus (A++) grades, this vintage London LP was one of the better copies we played in our recent shootout

 Now what I hear in this recording is sound that is absolutely free from any top end boost, much the way live music is.
 There’s plenty of tape hiss and air; the highs aren’t rolled off, they’re just not boosted the way they normally are in a recording. (more…)